 Course frequency: Annually

 The following topics will be covered through lectures and demonstrations: The structure of the feed industry.
 Receiving, storing and transporting feed ingredients.
-Chemical changes during processing.
+Chemical changes during processing related to nutrition.
 Pelleting - principles and major effects.
 Pellet quality.
 Extrusion.
 Dosing, weighing and mixing of diets.
 Pelleting - technical part.
 Conditioning.
 Expander treatment.
 Grinding of feed ingredients.
 Use of liquid feed ingredients.
 Cooling and drying.
 Process quality assurance program (ISO 9001).
-Feed milling administration, maintenance program and flow design.
+Feed milling administration, maintenance program and flowdiagram of feed factories.

-After this course, the student should be familiar with most of the processes that are used in the feed industry, and they should have gained knowledge of the causes and the justification for the use of the processes by taking into consideration knowledge about nutritional requirements, ingredient characteristics and cost of the processes.
+- After this course, the student should be familiar with most of the processes that are used in the feed industry, and they should have gained knowledge of the causes and the justification for the use of the processes by taking into consideration knowledge about nutritional requirements, ingredient characteristics and key steps in the processes

 Teaching will be as lectures combined with demonstrations and group work at Center for Feed Technology.
 In addition, an individual report describing the general principle of feed processing must be handed in and approved.